tmym0330/gui-translator/README.md

-A translation application for desktop
+A translation application for the desktop with GUI
-- Translate 3 languages: English, French, Chinese into Vietnamese
+- Translate 3 languages: English, French, and Chinese into Vietnamese
 - Speech to text
-- Add vocabolary to revise
+- Add vocabularies to revise
 - Play games with words